chris-dmello/utd_hack_2019/README.md

 ## UTD Hacktober 2019
+This source code is provided by T-Mobile US solely for the purpose of expediting development of software projects under the UTD Hacktober 2019 hackathon.
+All other use or distribution of this source code is not authorized without T-Mobile US's explicit and written approval.

 The below is a simple starter application that can be used for a Unity GearVR application.

 ### Download and Install